awsdocs/amazon-connect-admin-guide/doc_source/troubleshoot-saml.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/saml-troubleshooting-new-attribute-name-login.png)

 ### Resolution<a name="troubleshoot-saml-bad-request-resolution"></a>

-+ If you need to change the Amazon Connect user to the new role then you need to delete and recreate the user in the Amazon Connect instance\.
-For instructions for doing this in Amazon Connect console, see [Manage users in Amazon Connect](manage-users.md)\.
-Or, use these commands:
+The recommended solution is to reuse the existing Role associated with the Amazon Connect user and [edit the trust relationship](https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-managingrole-editing-console.html#roles-managingrole_edit-trust-policy) to reference a new identity provider or service principal to meet your new authentication requirements\.
+If you do need to associate an Amazon Connect user with a new Role, you need to delete and recreate the user in the existing Amazon Connect instance which will result in the loss of data for that user\.

+ For instructions for doing this in the Amazon Connect console, see [Manage users in Amazon Connect](manage-users.md)\.
+Or, use these commands for doing this from the AWS CLI:

 1. Get the user ID:

    `aws connect list-users --instance-id [INSTANCE_ID]`

-  1. Delete the user:
+1. Delete the user account:

    `aws connect delete-user --instance-id [INSTANCE_ID] --user-id [USER_ID]`

-  1. Use the Amazon Connect console or the CLI to create the user account\.
+1. Create the user account:

-+ If you don't need to change the user to the new role, double\-check the IdP settings to make sure that the user logs in using the old role instead\.
+   `aws create-user --username [USER_ID] --phone-config [PHONE_CONFIG] --security-profile-ids [SECURITY_PROFILE_ID] --routing-profile-id [ROUTING_PROFILE_ID] --instance-id [INSTANCE_ID]`

+You can also complete these actions using the [AWS SDKs](http://aws.amazon.com/tools/)\.

 ## Error Message: Access denied, Please contact your AWS account administrator for assistance\.<a name="troubleshoot-saml-contact-admin"></a>